(set: $name to

 Choose one:

-[[My institution won’t let me teach a fully online course.->languishing]]
+[[My institution needs me to provide a diagnosis before it will let me teach a fully online course.->time is not given]]

-[[My institution needs me to provide documentation.->documentation]]
+[[My institution needs me to provide documentation in a Very Precise Format before considering my requests.->documentation]]

 [[My institution is very interested in hearing my input.->join a committee]]